Lake Smaller Ritsa

-Lake Smaller Ritsa (პატარა რიწა), located in Abkhazia, north-western Georgia, is a lake in the Caucasus Mountains, surrounded by mixed mountain forests and subalpine meadows.
+Lake Smaller Ritsa (პატარა რიწა), located in Abkhazia, is a lake in the Caucasus Mountains, surrounded by mixed mountain forests and subalpine meadows.

 Geography

 The lake located at the Pshegishkha (2217 m) mountain bottom at the height of 1235 m, to the east from Gagra Ridge in the Iupshara River basin, 5 kilometers to the west from the lake Big Ritsa.
 Feeds by snow, rain and underground water.
 The length of the Smaller Ritsa is 530 m and the width is 290 m.
 Maximum depth of the lake is 76 m.
 Surface area is 0,095 km2.
 In the lake lives trout.